MatthewTroke/ShopifyChallenge/README.md

 Welcome to your frontend coding assessment!
 You have 24 hours to complete the assessment.
-Please follow the steps below, get as much done as you can, ask questions when needed, and be as creative as possible.
+Follow the steps below, get as much done as you can, ask questions when needed, and be as creative as possible.

 ## Getting Started:

 - Create a free test account on Shopify. [https://www.shopify.com](https://www.shopify.com)

-- Create a private app to connect your store .[https://docs.shopify.com/api/authentication/creating­a­private­app#setup](https://docs.shopify.com/api/authentication/creating­a­private­app#setup)
+- Create a private app to connect your store .[https://help.shopify.com/en/manual/apps/private-apps](https://help.shopify.com/en/manual/apps/private-apps).
+Enable all read and write permissions.

 - Create at least 3 products with variants in each product

-From the credentials you received when creating your private app create a .env file in the root of the project with the following
+Create a .env file in the root of the project with the following using your credentials from the private app.

     SHOPIFY_STORE_NAME=
     SHOPIFY_API_KEY=